-On average a rental car in Morocco costs S$ 58 per day.
+On average a car hire in Morocco costs S$ 50 per day.

-Economy (Hyundai i10 or similar) is the most frequently booked rental car type in Morocco.
+Premium (BMW X1 or similar) is the most frequently booked car hire type in Morocco.

 Driving in Morocco can be quite unpredictable, from the thriving metropolises to the vast highways that cut through the desert.
 There are many blind curves around mountain passes, so it’s common practice to honk to signal your presence or to give other drivers a hand signal to let them know that it’s safe to make the turn.
 Police checkpoints are common around larger cities like Essouaria, so make sure to keep your rental papers and passport with you while driving.

 The minimum age to rent a car in Morocco varies among agencies.
 Some agencies allow drivers as young as 18 to rent a car if they have had a valid license for one year, while other companies, like Sixt, require drivers to be 21 or older with a license valid for two years.
 You’ll only have to present an international driving permit if your driver’s license is in a non-Roman alphabet.